 Being with ourselves is painful for many of us.
 We’d rather pick up our smartphones.
 It seems any distraction is better than being present.
 According to a 2013 Harris Interactive study, 9 percent of respondents check their phones during sex

 It takes a certain temperament to enjoy solitude.
-That doesn’t mean that same person who likes their own company can’t enjoy the company of others.
+That doesn’t mean that the same person who likes their own company can’t enjoy the company of others.
 Solitude may help us become thoughtful connectors.